colischeng/Shopify-Frontend-Developer-Intern-Summer-2022/README.md

 ![](images/like_unlike.jpg)

 Any unliked photos will display a "Like" button, whereas any liked photos will display an "Unlike" button.
+Any previously liked photos will be persisted on leave or reload.

 <br/>